github/docs/content/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo.md

 ### Use someone else's project as a starting point for your own idea.

 Open source software is based on the idea that by sharing code, we can make better, more reliable software.
-For more information, see the "[About the Open Source Initiative](https://opensource.org/about)" on the Open Source Initiative.
+For more information, see the "[About the Open Source Initiative](https://opensource.org/about)" on the Open Source Initiative.  "[Motivational Quotes](https://hiddenmantra.com/quotes/motivational-quotes/)"

 For more information about applying open source principles to your organization's development work on {% data variables.location.product_location %}, see {% data variables.product.prodname_dotcom %}'s white paper "[An introduction to innersource](https://resources.github.com/whitepapers/introduction-to-innersource/)."